ahmed-atef-gad/Maze-solver-using-Reinforcement-Learning/README.md

 - Steps history: Number of steps per episode
 - Exploration rate: Epsilon value over time
 - Exploration/exploitation decisions: Count of explore vs. exploit actions

-## Performance

-On a standard CPU, training with 50,000-100,000 episodes takes approximately 15-30 minutes depending on your system's performance.
-The agent typically learns to solve the maze efficiently after 20,000-30,000 episodes.